duhaime/detect_reuse/README.md

 Sorting by the third column can give a rough estimate of textual similarity between the passages, with more similar passages having higher values here.

-As an example, the following lines will clone the repo and fire off the python command:
+As an example, the following lines will clone the repo and fire off the Python command:

 <pre><code>git clone https://github.com/duhaime/detect_reuse
 cd detect_reuse